DecisionNeurosciencePsychopathology/Neuropsych_preproc/NPsych_README.txt

 2) You may need Psychtoolbox installed specifically the fx UniqueAndN.
 I did however just copy and paste the fx to programs/utils so I believe this should just take care of the need to install this toolbox.
 (I need to test this on another comp)

-3) some data files maybe required for scripts to opertate correctly (ie subjects' IDs)
+3) some data files maybe required for scripts to opertate correctly (ie subjects' IDs) so on the first run you should move the subjIDlist.mat to the db folder in the main matlab dir.

 I believe it should be that simple but I'm probably overlooking some detail or didn't change some hard coded path somewhere.